yurai-git/material-yu/README.md

 # Material Yu

-Material Yu provides Material 3 components for Nuxt.
+Material 3 components for Nuxt with flexible SCSS-based theming.

 **Note:** Material Yu is an independent project and is not affiliated with Google or the Material Design team.